liming-ai/AlignDet/README.md

 @inproceedings{aligndet,
-  title={AlignDet: Aligning Pre-training and Fine-tuning in Object Detection}, author={Li, Ming and Wu, Jie and Wang, Xionghui and Chen, Chen and Qin, Jie and Xiao, Xuefeng and Wang, Rui and Zheng, Min and Pan, Xin}, booktitle={Proceedings of the IEEE International Conference on Computer Vision}, year={2023}
+  title={AlignDet: Aligning Pre-training and Fine-tuning in Object Detection}, author={Li, Ming and Wu, Jie and Wang, Xionghui and Chen, Chen and Qin, Jie and Xiao, Xuefeng and Wang, Rui and Zheng, Min and Pan, Xin}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision}, year={2023}
 }
 ```